 - Remember to tap on Backup to ensure that you have all your app settings backed up before resetting your device.
 Also, ensure that Automatic restore is checked to automatically restore all the settings once your device is reset to factory settings.

 Once you reset your device, it will automatically reboot your phone.
 After the reboot is over, check if your device works now and if the error is fixed.

 What do I do if my phone got wet and now it shows no SIM card error?

 If you happened to drop your device in water and now it shows no SIM card error, there is a chance that one of the circuits may have been damaged because of the water.
 It is best to allow your phone to dry completely before you use it.
 Remove the back cover of your device, provided it is removable, take out the battery and the SIM and put the parts in a bag or bowl of rice.

 Allow it to dry in the bag of rice for 24 hours before you put together all the parts of your device once again and check if the problem is fixed.
 If the issue persists, then you must take it to a professional to check for physical damage.

 What do I do if my phone shows this error after an update?

-Software updates are always meant to ensure that your device works better and that it is using the most advanced technology available for the hardware.
-This is why it is always advised to keep your phone updated.
+Software updates are always meant to ensure that your device works better and uses the most advanced technology available for the hardware.
+It is why it is always advised to keep your phone updated.